Login / Autos CRUD

 The 'nn' is a 2-digit number that by now, you should be able to easily guess.

-Activate any virtual environment you need (if any) and go into your django_projects
+Make sure you are in your virtual environment and go into your django_projects folder

 application from a